Stay Safe in the Cold: 12 Winter Safety Tips for Seniors (updated 2025)

 Tunstall Gem4

 The winter months pose a lot of health and safety risks for the elderly.
-From slips and falls to common winter illnesses, the season can only get more challenging as you age and it is even more difficult if you are living independently.
+From slips and falls to common winter illnesses, the season can only get more challenging as you age, and it is even more difficult if you are living independently.
 One of the best ways to reduce these risks is to wear a personal alarm.
 A personal alarm like the Tunstall Gem4, which is a wearable pendant that can serve as a fall detector, can help you call for aid if you do fall and are injured, or if you find yourself in a medical emergency.

 Tunstall SmartLink Guardian 4G

 Tunstall's Home Care products like the Tunstall SmartLink Guardian 4G allow individuals of all ages and capacities to live safely and independently in their own homes no matter the season.
-Tunstall also provides home alarm systems that are linked to a variety of environmental and activity sensors to create a smart home environment that can support a senior individual's well-being whether they live by themself or with the help of a caregiver.
+Tunstall also provides home alarm systems that are linked to a variety of environmental and activity sensors to create a smart home environment that can support a senior individual's well-being, whether they live by themself or with the help of a caregiver.

 Learn more by getting in touch with our team today.